bids-standard/bids-starter-kit-wiki/Glossary.md

 #### G

 #### H
-* **heuristic file**: a file that can sort your data into categories based on naming patterns
+* **heuristic file**: A file that can sort your data into categories based on naming patterns

 #### I
+* **inheritance**: Any metadata file (.json, .bvec, .tsv, etc.) may be defined at any directory level.
+The values from the top level are inherited by all lower levels unless they are overridden by a file at the lower level.

 #### J
-* **JSON**: A JSON file can be though of as a form or as a list of name value pairs.
+* **JSON**: A JSON file can be thought of as a form or as a list of name-value pairs.
 Example: {"firstName": "John", "lastName": "Smith"}.

 #### K